 CUC's Distributed Renewable Generation Systems

-The electricity regulator, The Utility Regulation and Competition Office (OfReg), is responsible for approving any additional capacity for the CORE and DER programmes in the Cayman Islands.
-Customers should check the availability of capacity for the CORE and DER programmes with their local renewable energy installer or with CUC by emailing service@cuc.ky.
-OfReg states that it is currently consulting on allocating more capacity to enable the grid to accommodate more customer-owned distributed generation systems.
-This additional capacity will be made available pending the implementation of CUC's previously approved 20-megawatt (MW) Battery Energy Storage System (BESS).
-For more information, visit their website.
+The electricity regulator, The Utility Regulation and Competition Office (OfReg), is responsible for approving any additional capacity for the CORE and DER Programmes in the Cayman Islands.
+Customers should periodically check the availability of capacity for the CORE and DER Programmes with their local renewable energy installer or with CUC by emailing: service@cuc.ky.

 Solar Panel Installerskeyboard_arrow_right

-The solar panel installers in Cayman design and install each system to perfectly suit your home, budget and electricity needs.
-If you are interested in converting your energy to become renewable and sustainable, the following company can help:
+These solar panel professionals can design and install each system to perfectly suit your home, budget and electricity needs.
+Find out more about converting your home to renewables.